MarijaGolubovic/vahicle_recognition/SSD/README.md

 # Vahicule detection by SSD model

 >[!IMPORTANT]
->This isntructions is for Linux OS
+>This instructions is for Linux OS

 ### Installation
 Download our source code: